s1r-J/brackets-open-in-linux-terminal/README.md

 NEW: Support for OSX Terminal and iTerm

-NEW: Support for Windows cmd and Powershell
+NEW: Support for Windows cmd, powershell and ConEmu

 ## Install